nguyenank/bead-listing/README.md

 # Summary
 This is a website that allows users to keep track of beads they own.
-You can specify the brand, color, shape, size and add a description, as well as sort through them.
+The brand, color, shape, size can be specified, and beads can be sorted based on these parameters.
+A description and image can also be attached to each bead.

+This application was initially created during CS189: Programming Practicum (Spring 2020) at Harvey Mudd College.

 # Deployment
 Deployment requires Docker and Docker Compose, which can be found [here](https://www.docker.com/products/docker-desktop).
 Docker Compose comes with Docker Desktop.